PeppeL-G/course-material/src/courses/client-server-communication/project-instructions.md

 ::: warning Note!
 To simplify, many things you should think of for a real platform has been ignored in the instructions above, but here are short descriptions of these things for the curious ones:

 One should rather use the npm package `bcrypt` instead of `bcryptjs`.
-The JavaScript you write to use them is the same, but `bcryptjs` has been implemented in JavaScript, making it 30% slower than `bcrypt`, which is implemented in C, so it is better to use `bcrypt`, but [`bcrypt` has some dependencies](https://github.com/kelektiv/node.bcrypt.js#dependencies) making it a bit harder to use.
+The JavaScript you write to use them is the same, but `bcryptjs` has been implemented in JavaScript, making it 30% slower than `bcrypt`, which is implemented in C, so it is better to use `bcrypt`.
+But [`bcrypt` has some dependencies](https://github.com/kelektiv/node.bcrypt.js#dependencies) making it a bit harder to use.

 One should rather use the asynchronous functions `hash()` and `compare()` instead of the synchronous `hashSync()` and `compareSync()`.
-The synchronous functions are easier to use (we have return values instead of callback functions), but they are blocking, so concurrent incoming HTTP requests are queued instead of handled immediately.
-The asynchronous functions computes the hash value in the background/in another thread, so they don't have this shortage.
+The synchronous functions are easier to use (return values instead of callback functions), but they are blocking, so concurrent incoming HTTP requests are queued instead of handled immediately.
+The asynchronous functions compute the hash values in the background/in another thread, so they don't have this shortage.

 You should most likely not use `8` as the number of hashing rounds (too low), but [it is a bit complicated to find out the optimal number of rounds to use](https://security.stackexchange.com/a/3993/70743), and to do that you also need to know which server your backend will be running on in the end, and since deploying a backend on a server is not part of this course, we don't have all the details to compute it.
 :::